-This sweet, green, and herbaceous-scented essential oil have astringent, antiseptic, and anti-inflammatory properties by nature.
+This sweet, green, and herbaceous-scented essential oil has astringent, antiseptic, and anti-inflammatory properties by nature.

-To prevent a wound from becoming infected and to hasten to heal, it can be added to creams, lotions, or carrier oil.
-It creates a covering to protect the wound and activates the leukocytes and platelets in the blood (white blood cells that fight off foreign invaders).
+It creates a covering to protect the wound and activates the blood's leukocytes and platelets (white blood cells that fight off foreign invaders).

-There are many pretty varieties that you can choose from to enhance the beauty and colour of your garden.
+You can choose from many pretty varieties to enhance the beauty and colour of your garden.
 At True Leaf Market, you can purchase packages of 1,000 A. millefolium seeds in various hues, including coral, gold, ivory, lilac, pink, rose, and yellow.

 Types Of Yarrow

-Because of its tiny yet vibrant blossoms that draw butterflies, yarrow is a favorite among gardeners.
+Yarrow is a favourite among gardeners because of its tiny yet vibrant blossoms that draw butterflies.
 To grow yarrow in containers, you should know about the best varieties.